Monitoring and Maintaining Your Server

 Important events that occur on your system — things like login attempts or services being restarted — are recorded in your server’s logs.
 Similar to car maintenance records and completed tax forms, which provide a paper trail in the event of a problem or discrepancy, log files keep track of system events.
 You might review logs when troubleshooting errors, tracking usage, or investigating unusual behavior on your system.
-Of course, it’s easy to forget about log files until you need them.
-Do yourself a favor by automating log rotation and implementing a log monitoring utility now!

 Use the logrotate guide to get started.

-Monitoring System Logs
+Monitor System Logs

 It’s important to keep an eye on the events recorded in your system logs.
 But unless you’re the type of person who loves scanning through hundreds of lines of log entries, you won’t want to open log files unless absolutely necessary.
 Fortunately, there’s an easier way to learn about the most important system events fast.
 Logwatch is a customizable utility that can automatically parse system logs and email you detailed reports highlighting notable events.

-Use the Logwatch guides to get started.
+Use the Logwatch guide to get started.

 Linux distributions are frequently updated to fix bugs, add new features, and patch security vulnerabilities.
 To take advantage of the new packages and patches, you’ll need to remember to perform some simple steps every once in a while.
 This section shows you what to do.

-Updating Installed Packages
+Update Installed Packages